Table of Contents

 1. Understand what differentiates successful leaders

 Defining what makes a successful leader in a particular organization is essential, and many fail to update those as time and corporate circumstances evolve.
 For example, changes in core product or service mix, business strategies, or market focus can significantly impact the profile of a successful leader.
-Other changes might include new leadership at the top, business declines that require a turnaround, a sudden hit product or service, or a plan to make a significant cultural/business shift to one of process excellence, a customer-first mentality, or innovation.
+Other changes might include new leadership at the top, business declines that require a turnaround, a sudden hit product or service, or a plan to make a significant cultural or business shift toward process excellence, a customer-first mentality, or innovation.

-The key is identifying the capabilities and behaviors supporting the company's strategy and direction.
+The key is to identify the capabilities and behaviors that support the company's strategy and direction.
 Many organizations define a leadership competency model that clarifies the core capabilities that define exceptional leaders.
-Others rely upon highly credible and research-based models from vendors such as the Center for Creative Leadership (CCL), Development Dimensions International (DDI), Korn Ferry, and the RBL Group.
-Whether internally developed or purchased externally (and tailored), bringing clarity to the requirements of successful leaders and how those are related to the achievement of the business mission and priorities is essential.
+Others rely on highly credible, research-based models from vendors such as the Center for Creative Leadership (CCL), Development Dimensions International (DDI), Korn Ferry, and the RBL Group.
+Whether internally developed or purchased externally (and tailored), clarifying the requirements of successful leaders and how they relate to achieving the business mission and priorities is essential.

-Those should be well-communicated and understood by all leaders and managers and used across talent processes for consistency and objectivity in assessing leaders.
-They are best used as criteria for performance evaluations, skills gap assessments, HiPo or succession management status assignments, development planning, and promotion considerations.
+Those expectations should be well-communicated and understood by all leaders and managers, and used across talent processes to ensure consistency and objectivity in assessing leaders.
+They are best used as criteria for performance evaluations, skills gap assessments, identifying HiPos, or defining succession management status assignments, development planning, and promotion considerations.

 2. Develop more effective leaders and managers

-Aside from defining the competencies, there is a need to clarify how managers should conduct themselves and guide the work of their subordinates.
-Managers need specific guidance about how to gain the workers' trust reporting to them and how to lead and develop them in ways that support the larger organization’s goals and objectives.
+Aside from defining the competencies, it is also necessary to clarify how managers should conduct themselves and guide their subordinates' work.
+Managers need specific guidance on how to earn workers' trust, report to them, and lead and develop them in ways that support the organization’s goals and objectives.
 For example, DDI has identified three managerial behaviors that drive a higher level of employee trust:

 3. Improve leadership development programming